 - Loss of appetite leading to weight loss

 Long-term deterioration from asbestos fibers harden the affected person’s lung.
 This can deprive them of oxygen and eventually suffocate them.
 In some cases, lung deterioration can cause other health effects or illnesses to arise.
 Asbestosis may lead to heart failure or mesothelioma.

 A pleural effusion is a buildup of fluid in the lung lining.
 Pleural effusions are caused when pressure is put on the lung lining, which makes the blood vessels leak fluid.

 - Shortness of breath and difficulty breathing

-Pleural effusions can be treated by doctors relatively easily.
-More often than not, doctors will insert a needle into the chest and drain the fluid.
+Pleural effusions can be treated by doctors with relative ease.
+Doctors will often insert a needle into the chest wall and drain the fluid.
 They may also inflame the pleura, which will encourage it to seal and stop fluid from entering.
-Pleural effusions cannot be cured, but they can be treated.
 Without treatment, the fluid can become infected and lead to death.

 Pleural effusions are found in 90% of pleural mesothelioma cases.
 Thus, doctors consider them to be an important early sign of that cancer.
 However, pleural effusions can also be caused by asbestosis.
-Doctors can analyze the fluid to see if it is a sign of cancer.
+Doctors can analyze the fluid using a biopsy to see if it is a sign of cancer.

 Other Asbestos-Related Diseases

 There are a few other asbestos-related diseases that are less common.
 In some cases, they are also less serious than asbestosis or pleural effusions.